nievergeltlab/gnomix_tractor_haul/README.md

 - A .fam file, with phenotype information (could be the same file used from above, but with .fam extension), and column order [FID, IID, PAT, MAT, SEX, PHENO1] (no header), with the path assigned to `fam_file` in the .env file

 ## Configuration
-Gnomix has a few configuration settings that you can change; the pipeline will still work with non-default settings, but you may need to add lines in the training & running to copy result files from the LISA TMPDIR to a permanent directory.
+G-Nomix has a few configuration settings that you can change; the pipeline will still work with non-default settings, but you may need to add lines in the training & running to copy result files from the LISA TMPDIR to a permanent directory.
 In changing the inference type, the main thing that changes is the runtime and the size of the models, so make sure to increase the time limit for submitted SLURM jobs, otherwise the job will terminate prematurely.

 ## Usage
 ### 1) Edit .env